 Then there are the chemicals.
 If you’re buying foods that are not organic, you definitely need to clean them well before putting them in your mouth.
 And I don’t mean just giving a quick rinse under the tap.
 You need to give that food a seriously good scrub.

 How to properly wash fruits and vegetables

-The folks at the FDA suggest that running water over your fruits and veggies, and using a brush to scrub cucumbers and melons and other tougher skinned foods is all you need to do to prepare your produce.
+The folks at the FDA suggest that running water over your fruits and veggies and using a brush to scrub cucumbers and melons and other tougher-skinned foods are all you need to do to prepare your produce.
 But I think we need to go a tad further than that by cleaning our produce with a simple homemade fruit and veggie wash.

 All you need is a solution of water and white vinegar – equal parts – and a regular old spray bottle.

 For soft-skinned veggies and fruits, soak them in the solution of vinegar and water for a couple of minutes, and then give them a good rinse.
 For hard-skinned veggies and fruits, spritz them with the solution of vinegar and water, rub that solution in with a scrub brush, and rinse.

 This combo of vinegar and water works to dissolve any pesticides and/or waxy residue from the skins of your produce.

 You can find commercial products that will do the same thing, but I personally like to just mix up my own fruit and veggie wash.